kaedez-hydro/SAR-Water-Extraction/docs/DATA_AVAILABILITY.md

 ## Contact

-For questions regarding data access or reproduction of results, please contact the corresponding author or open a GitHub Issue.
+For questions regarding data access or reproduction of results, please contact the author or open a GitHub Issue.